shakes76/PatternFlow/recognition/s4434872-unet-improved/README.md

 	Figure 8.
 Test Set Predictions
 </p>

 Thus, it is clear to see that we acheive an average DSC > 90% and the visualisations of the predictions are crisp and clear.
-Very VERY close to the original.
+Very close to the original.
 It is expected that as the number of epochs increases, should approach 100% accuracy.

 ## Files and Folders
 ### [model.py](./model.py)